xzel23/cabe/Writerside/topics/cabe.md

 In non-strict mode, Cabe will only print a warning if the `equals(Object)` contract is violated.

 <note>
-Strict mode is enabled by default in all predefined configurations.
+Strict mode is enabled by default in all predefined configurations (except **NO_CHECKS**).
 To disable it, use a custom configuration string (e.g., "STANDARD:strict=false").
 </note>

 ## What makes Cabe different from other projects like Nullaway?